EberlyODL/heympbook/sound.md

 <iframe src="https://h5p.org/h5p/embed/81012" width="1091" height="292" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>

+- M: Remember that a wave is just the disturbance that is traveling.
+The atoms in the medium in which the wave is (the disturbance) do move a bit, but, on average, they don’t go anywhere.
+- S: It makes sense.
+When I go to the beach, I get waves after waves hitting me, but it's really always the same molecules of water each time.
+- M: That's right.
+Another good example is sound.

+Back to making sound.
+Sound comes from vibrations.
 If you vibrate the guitar string twice as slow (reduce the frequency by two) then the distance between the compressed regions will be twice as big (you would double <lrn-math>\lambda</lrn-math>).

 Just as for any waves, we have: